IsakEnge/adminbypass/README.md

 # Important!

-Remeber to NOT drag the bat file to the exe file but the oposite Remeber that it doesnt work with all programs but it works with the most
+1. Remember to NOT drag the bat file to the exe file but the oposite
+2. Remember that it doesnt work with all programs but it works with the most